limbernie/limbernie.github.io/_posts/2018-05-12-bob-walkthrough.md

 >PGPCrack-NG is a program designed to brute-force symmetrically encrypted PGP files

-Fits the bill down to a T. Precisely what I need.
+Precisely what I need.
+Fits the bill down to a T.

-Like a child who found a new toy, I ran PGPCrack-NG with the wordlist and waited for the password to appear.
-No results at all.
+Like a child who has found a new toy, I ran PGPCrack-NG with the wordlist and waited for the password to appear &mdash; nothing at all.

+I ran `notes.sh` again and again.
+I kept staring at it endlessly.
 This can't be true.

-I ran `notes.sh` again.
-I kept staring at it.
 And then the **epiphany** came&hellip;

 ![0.z6pd10vab8](/assets/images/posts/bob-walkthrough/0.z6pd10vab8.png)